AlexRogalskiy/rdns-lookup/README.md

 Example
 -------

-Do RDNS queries against 192.158.0.0 to 192.158.0.255 (inclusive) and upload the results to a file called `rdns.csv` in the repo called `myRepo` on the EU Humio cloud:
+Do RDNS queries against CIDR subnet 192.158.0.0/24 (192.158.0.0 to 192.158.0.255 inclusive) and upload the results to a file called `rdns.csv` in the repo called `myRepo` on the EU Humio cloud:

 `java -jar rdns-lookup.jar https://cloud.humio.com myRepo rdns.csv 192.168.0.0/24`